 Milan is Italy’s most expensive and richest city, being home to fashion, design and finance.
 Labels such as Armani, Dolce & Gabbana and Valentino have their flagship stores and headquarters here.
 Names such as Pirelli Tyres and Alfa Romeo are also from Milan.
-I visited in 2018 and immediately loved it here; it’s easy to get around and the people are friendly.
+I visited in 2018 and immediately loved it here; it’s easy to get around and the people are super-friendly.
 With so many historic and interesting places to visit, where to start?, I hear you ask.
-So I’m recommending 4 fascinating places you should see in Milan that you won’t want to miss.
+So I’m recommending 4 fascinating places to see in Milan that you won’t want to miss.

 1. Cathedral of Milan – one of the fascinating places in Milan

-The first stop in Milan has to be the beautiful Duomo (cathedral) of Milan.
+The first stop in Milan has to be the beautiful Duomo di Milano (cathedral of Milan).
 It’s Milan’s iconic landmark and the most recognisable monument in this city.
 You may not know that this is the biggest church in Italy.
 So why, I ask, is it not a UNESCO World Heritage Site??

 History of the Duomo

 It took 600 years to build this magnificent monument, with construction beginning in the 1300’s.
 Dozens of architects and engineers from all over Europe were involved throughout the years.
 The plans and the builders changed along the way, resulting in a blend of different styles – Gothic, Renaissance, Italian and French.
 It really is a combined European effort.
 Lots of problems occurred, as you can imagine, and work ceased for a very long time.
 It looked like it would never be finished.
 Finally, after 6 centuries it was officially completed in 1965, when the last piece was built.